AdPL/dataesgobr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added a web reference to the API of the Spain Government in the description.

-* More elaborate description about data provided by the API.

-* Added confirm_action function in order to check if the user is aggre about something (ex. save a file).

-* Added example files in inst/extdata to execute some examples in the functions.

-* shinyApp do not modify the global environment (<<-), the app works with a local environment now.
+* Replaced \dontrun by \donttest.
+Annotation: When a function needs to send a request to the API it will be in donttest because I do not know the time necessary for execution the request.

+* The examples have been updated and checked.
+Now is possible to execute them without errors.

+* Changed getwd and setwd in functions in order to work with tempdir().
+The functions do not change the working directory now.

+* Replaced path parameter to outfile parameter.
+The outfile parameter indicates the output directory.

 ## Test environments
 * local macOS Sierra, R 3.6.0